Auto-correlative weak-value amplification under strong noise background: WVA and AWVA under Gaussian white noises

-Note that the "infinite" is a relative concept: when there are enough integral nodes (sample time) in the integral time t, the integral time can also be regarded as infinite.
-In conclusion, the equality ${\rm \Theta}_{A+\textbf{N}}(\tau)$ =${\rm \Theta}_{A}(\tau)$ represents that the AWVA scheme has strong robustness\footnote{The "robustness" of the control system refers to the ability of the system to keep certain performance invariable under the disturbance(noise) of uncertainty} against noises.
-The features of the realistic noises are indeed more complicated than the features of the Gaussian noise~\cite{PhysRevA.38.5938,PhysRevD.45.2843,WU2020124253,PhysRevE.101.052205}.
-However, it is necessary to first consider the effects of the strong Gaussian noise on the weak measurements theoretical, and the simulation results are shown in the next section.
+In conclusion, the equality ${\rm \Theta}_{A+\textbf{N}}(\tau)$ =${\rm \Theta}_{A}(\tau)$ represents that the AWVA scheme has strong robustness\footnote{The ``robustness" of the control system refers to the ability of the system to keep certain performance invariable under the disturbance(noise) of uncertainty} against noise.
+The features of the realistic kinds of noise are indeed more complicated than the features of the Gaussian noise~\cite{PhysRevA.38.5938,PhysRevD.45.2843,WU2020124253,PhysRevE.101.052205}.
+However, it is necessary to first consider the effects of the strong Gaussian noise on the weak measurements theoretically, and the simulation results are shown in the next section.